-New Hope Film Festival Script Competition is especially interested in discovering and nurturing new and overlooked writers.
+New Hope Film Festival Script Competition is especially interested in discovering and assisting emerging writers.

 ABOUT THE FESTIVAL

-The 2014 New Hope Film Festival is sponsored by Comcast Corporation, Times Publishing Newspapers, Inc., Greater Philadelphia Media, and the Greater New Hope Chamber of Commerce.
-The 5th annual Festival will take place from July 24 - August 3, 2014.
-Decisions will be emailed by April 15, 2014.
-The top award winner for the script competition will be announced in Variety.
+The 2015 New Hope Film Festival is sponsored by LaCroix Water, Comcast Corporation, Times Publishing Newspapers, Inc., The Intelligencer and Bucks County Courier Times.
+The 6th Annual Festival will take place from July 24 - August 2, 2015.
+Decisions will be emailed by May 1, 2015.
+The overall winner for the script competition will be announced on Variety.com.

 About the Festival

 Touted as the "emerging 'Sundance East'" in a June 2012 Huffington Post article, this internationally respected indie fest was founded by D. F. Whipple, an author screenwriter and long-time resident of the New Hope, Bucks County area.
 Whipple formed New Hope Film Festival with a group of artists who shared his passion for discovering and nurturing independent artists, especially those who’ve been overlooked by established festivals.
-Long-term Hollywood screenwriter and member of the Academy of Motion Pictures, Mark Rosenthal, serves an advisor to the script competition and has given working sessions to New Hope Film Festival's 2013 Best Screenplay winner, who entered the Festival through the former Screenplay submission category.
+Hollywood screenwriter and member of the Academy of Motion Pictures Mark Rosenthal serves an adviser to the script competition.

 What Makes the Script Competition Different